folio-org/docs/content/en/docs/Getting started/Installation/R2-2021/singleserverwithcontainers.md

 curl -w '\n' -D - http://localhost:9130/_/discovery/modules | grep srvcId
 ```

-There should be 61 modules in your Okapi discovery.
+There should be 61 modules in your Okapi discovery - those which have been in okapi-install.json before we deployed mod-pubsub.

 Check, what Docker containers are running on your host: